 I have found that creating a body of work takes time, commitment, and, well, work.
 I need to show up to the page day after day and also to take part in conversations with other writers – to talk shop, as it were.

 I’m taking the Summer off but will be leading two workshops in the Fall.
-Registration isn’t open yet for either, but you can mark your calendars!
+Registration is open for both classes.
+More info on how to sign up at the links.

 The Arts Center in Troy, NY

 Thursdays, Oct 12 to Dec 7 — 6:00 to 8:00 PM [No class Nov 23]

 Writing well takes practice.
 This class will focus on supporting an ongoing creative writing practice with prompts, discussion, writing time, and workshopping opportunities.
 Whether you are a beginner or have been at this a while, this class can support your work.
 Creative nonfiction, short stories, poems, book chapters, and genre bending writing are all welcome and encouraged.

 Writing About Politics

 Grub Street in Boston, MA